opensource-observer/oso/docs/docs/contribute/connect-data.md

 Once you've finished developing the plugin, you'll need to package the plugin for use.
-Luckily, the `oso` repository is automatically configured to handle packaging all plugins in the `cloudquery` directory as long as they're python or typescript plugins.
-So, as long as you have followed this guide the automation in the repository will handle properly building, packaging, and publishing a docker image for your cloudquery plugin.
+Luckily, the `oso` repository is automatically configured to handle packaging all plugins in the `cloudquery` directory as long as they're Python or typescript plugins.
+So, as long as you have followed this guide the automation in the repository will handle properly building, packaging, and publishing a docker image for your CloudQuery plugin.

 ### Adding your plugin to the data pipeline